 The listening foot exercise is an excellent starting point as the foot provides our interface with the ground and feeds back information to the brain; this helps to inform our proprioception.
 A sensitive, adaptable foot and ankle helps with balance and reaction.
 Improving the movement of the foot and ankle also helps to take pressure off other areas of the body such as the knee joint.
 Breathing can have a deep influence on our core stability via the diaphragm so the breathing exercise is valuable for movement as well as relaxation.

 Easy movement through the body helps with the efficient and effective generation and transfer of forces and also with protecting our joints.
-Dissociation is an important part of this: the ability to move different parts of the body independently, for instance being able to rotate the trunk of your body whilst leaving the pelvis facing forward, or lifting a leg up whilst keeping the trunk in place.
+Dissociation is an important part of this: the ability to move different parts of the body independently, for instance being able to rotate the trunk of your body whilst leaving the pelvis and head facing forward, or lifting a leg up whilst keeping the trunk in place.
 Quite a few of the exercises focus on this, including thigh slides, vertical hip release, forward bend and leg raises.
 Other exercises such as spinal elasticiser help with mobilisation.

 Most of these exercises are foundations for movement and can be made more challenging; I can explore this with you during a consultation.